* BMW's "X" branded SUVs account for 44% of brand's sales

 By 2025, half of all its cars are expected to be hybrid or electric vehicles, it said.

-In the fourth quarter of 2019 there was an unusually large rise in commercial registrations in Germany, Italy and Britain compared with figures for private consumers, in a sign carmakers were pushing more polluting models into the market.
+In the fourth quarter of 2019 there was an unusually large rise in commercial registrations in Germany, Italy and Britain compared with figures for private consumers, in a sign carmakers were pushing certain models into the market.

-"We will not see the same growth rates in this segment as we did last year," Fuss said.
+"From January 2020 onwards, new car fleets need to adhere to limits so as not to face large fines," Fuss said.
+"We will not see the same growth rates in this segment as we did last year."

-Electric car registrations are expected to take off in mid 2020, he added.
+Electric car registrations are expected to take off in mid 2020, Fuss said.